 - SMTP / SMTPS – Attachment is replaced by an attachment containing a customizable text.
 For more information, see How to Configure Custom Block Pages and Texts.

-File content policies can be applied for up- and downloading of files via FTP and SMTP/S and for downloading via HTTP/S.
+File content policies can be applied for uploading and downloading files via FTP and SMTP/S and for downloading via HTTP/S.

 File Content Policy Objects

 File content policy objects contain a list of policy rules that block or allow the file transfer.
 Each policy rule defines a set of criteria that can be combined with either a Boolean AND or OR.
 You can prioritize file transfers by changing the assigned QoS band for the duration of the transfer.
 Depending on the selected action, matching file transfers are allowed or blocked, with or without logging: